xtensor-stack/xsimd/docs/source/api/arch.rst

 =========================

 xsimd provides an high level description of the instruction sets it manipulates.
-The mentionned types are primarily used as template parameters for :ref:`batch
+The mentioned types are primarily used as template parameters for :ref:`batch
 <xsimd-batch-ref>`, and when interacting with :cpp:func:`xsimd::dispatch()`.

 The best available architecture is available at compile time through